Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/4_Do_Ping/PingBLK.md

-# Do Ping Tutorial for blocks
+# Pinging Tutorial for Blocks

-## Let´s start
+*Let´s start*

-Let's do a quick Ping to the Access Point, the M5Core2 Module.
-It has a default IP address of 192.168.4.1, which is great for getting started!
+Let's do a quick __ping__ to the Access Point 📳, the M5Core2 Module.
+It has a default IP address 📮 of 192.168.4.1, which is great for getting started!

 Tell everyone who you are, your role, as well your MAC and IP address, show them your Cyberville ID Card.

 Blocks

 ![Role](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/Rol.png?raw=true "ID")